paulrougieux/paulrougieux.github.io/git.md

 # Introduction
 This page is the continuation of [my blog post on git commands](https://paulremote.blogspot.de/2013/10/git-commands.html).

-My typicall git use consist in archiving file modifications for personnal projects.
+My typicall git use consists in archiving file modifications for personnal projects.
 I never work in the master branch, always in a development branch called `develop`.
 I merge `develop` in `master`, only before pushing modifications back to my remote archive.
 This simple branching strategy makes it much easier to deal with potential changes in the remote master branch.

-# Basic git commands to start working asap
+# Basic git workflow
 Initialise a new repository

     git init